Frequently Asked Questions

 You should pay CCA, CTA & NEA dues at only one educational institution, your “primary” place of employment.
 Each educational institution has its own unique local union.
 You will need to pay separate local dues for each district where you work.

-Enrollment Form for all CTA affiliated districts where you work, following the
+Complete the Membership Enrollment Form for all CTA affiliated districts where you work, following the instructions below:

 a.
 Choose one of the districts to be your “primary” place of employment.
 If you are employed full time at one institution, and part time in the others, the place where you work full time is your primary place of employment.
 If all of your CTA affiliated employment is part time, select the institution where you have the most frequent and steady work to be classified as your primary place of employment.